thisisnataliessn/hello-world/README.md

 # hello-world
-My name is Natalie and I'm practicing using GitHub.
+My name is Natalie and I'm practicing using GitHub for the first time.
-Seeing what different lines does